PlatanoV3rde/pixel-task-types-fork-java11/README.md

 #### Optional

-- `species` - List of Pok├®mon species that count toward progress.
+- `species` - List of Pokémon species that count toward progress.
-- `not_species` - List of Pok├®mon species that will not count toward progress.
+- `not_species` - List of Pokémon species that will not count toward progress.
-- `pokemon_types` - List of Pok├®mon types that count toward progress.
+- `pokemon_types` - List of Pokémon types that count toward progress.
-- `palettes` - List of Pok├®mon palettes that count toward progress.
+- `palettes` - List of Pokémon palettes that count toward progress.
 (See the [Pixelmon Wiki](https://pixelmonmod.com/wiki/Form_indices) for available palettes.)
-- `legendary_only` - If `true`, only legendary Pok├®mon count toward progress.
+- `legendary_only` - If `true`, only legendary Pokémon count toward progress.
-- `pokemon_level` - Minimum level required for Pok├®mon to count.
+- `pokemon_level` - Minimum level required for Pokémon to count.

-### Catch Pok├®mon
+### Catch Pokémon

-Progress is made by catching Pok├®mon with Pok├®balls.
+Progress is made by catching Pokémon with Pokéballs.

 #### Optional

-- `poke_balls` - A list of Pok├®balls that need to be used to progress the task.
+- `poke_balls` - A list of Pokéballs that need to be used to progress the task.

 #### Simple Example

-Catch 20 Pok├®mon, no additional requirements.
+Catch 20 Pokémon, no additional requirements.

 ```yml
 type: "catch_pokemon"